ofarar/stock-predictor2/investment_application_master.md

 > **Scenario B (With Capital): 18 Months.**
 > We are planning a 12-18 month runway for the Seed Capital.
 This gives us 1.5 years to hit the "Series A" milestone of 25k users and $10k MRR.
 We will burn Capital aggressively on User Acquisition once it hits the bank.

+### Does the company need guarantees?
+*We have assisted several of our portfolio companies in providing guarantees to suppliers, landlords, banks, etc. Is this something we should consider in relation to this investment?*

+> **No.**
+> Since we are a 100% digital business, we have no physical storefronts, no inventory, and no expensive multi-year leases.
+Our infrastructure (Fly.io/Cloudflare) is pay-as-you-go.
+We do not require any external guarantees for banking or suppliers at this stage.

 ### The Ask (Financials)
 *   **Seeking (minimum):** `250,000`
 *   **Seeking (maximum):** `600,000`